SiddhaK17/oop-trivia-quiz-game/README.md

 - 🧪 **Foundational Python Mastery**
   Reinforces practical applications of key Python concepts including classes, lists, loops, user input handling, conditionals, and data abstraction.

-- 💻 **CLI-Based Interaction**
+- 💻 **CLI Based Interaction**
   Fully terminal driven interface offers a responsive user experience with immediate scoring and feedback.

 ---

 ### 🙌 Credits

-This project was crafted as part of my structured journey toward mastering core Python programming concepts and object-oriented design principles.
-It was developed under the mentorship of **Dr. Angela Yu** as part of the **“100 Days of Code: The Complete Python Pro Bootcamp”** — a highly acclaimed and immersive program focused on building real world applications through modern Python practices.
+This project was crafted as part of my structured journey toward mastering core Python programming concepts and object oriented design principles.
+It was developed under the mentorship of **Dr. Angela Yu** as part of the **“100 Days of Code: The Complete Python Pro Bootcamp”** a highly acclaimed and immersive program focused on building real world applications through modern Python practices.

 Special appreciation goes to the open source community, educators, and mentors whose invaluable resources continually inspire cleaner code, modular thinking, and a passion for lifelong learning.